 Mystique my black cat

-Mystique aka the Putinator– Then came this black cat.
-I was spending a lot of time working outside gardening in our yard and also in property management around our home and for neighbors a few years ago.
+Aka the Putinator– I was spending a lot of time working outside gardening in our yard and also in property management around our home and for neighbors a few years ago.
 I started noticing this black kitten lurking around.

 Both our neighbors were leaving food out for Mystique.
 Mystique was sitting at the door of a neighbors house.
 When I saw her, I called out “Here kitty!” not expecting anything but a flick of the tail.
 I went back to get the mail out of the mailbox.